suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 > **Note:** See [syncing a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) in [GitHub Help](https://help.github.com/en) for detailed instructions.
 Remember that instead of working with the `master` branch, you will be working with the `development` branch.

-Open a Terminal and change to the directory of your NetPyNE clone.
+Open a terminal and change to the directory of your NetPyNE clone.
 Fetch any changes in the official NetPyNE repository by entering `git fetch upstream`.
 Ensure you are in the `development` branch by entering `git checkout development`.
 Now merge any changes from the official repo into your clone by entering `git merge upstream/development`.

 ### Making changes to your clone

 At this point, you have forked the NetPyNE repo, cloned it to your local machine, switched to the development branch, linked your clone to the official NetPyNE repo, and ensured your fork and clone are synchronized with the official repo.
 Now it's time to actually make improvements to the code or documentation.

 It's good practice to create a new branch for each improvement you'd like to make.
 This keeps your local `development` branch the same as in your fork (i.e. clean and safe).
-To create a new branch, open a Terminal and change to the directory of your clone.
+To create a new branch, open a terminal and change to the directory of your clone.
 Then enter `git checkout -b name-of-your-new-branch`.

 > **Note:** You can also [create a new branch directly on GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository).
 You will then need to enter `git fetch origin` to get the new branch into your local clone and `git checkout name-of-your-new-branch` to switch to your new branch.